13 Influential Impressionist Paintings

 Some sources, like The Metropolitan Museum of Art, claim the movement didn’t start until the first Impressionist exhibition in 1874, but this is up for debate.

 Many people wonder “Did Van Gogh paint Impressionist paintings?”
 The answer is: “Not quite.”
-Van Gogh was clearly inspired by Impressionism, but he is considered part of the Post-Impressionist movement instead.
+Famous Van Gogh paintings were clearly inspired by Impressionism, but he is considered part of the Post-Impressionist movement instead.
 It also inspired the works of more modern artists like Thomas Kinkade paintings.
+But is a stark difference to other style like American Regionalism, as scene in Andrew Wyeth paintings.

 Famous Impressionist Paintings